How to Upload Photos to Google Drive and Share a Link

 -

-Under General access, tap Restricted or Change, then select Anyone with the link.
+Under General access, tap the current setting and select Anyone with the link.

 -